How do carboxylic acids behave and how are esters formed?

 What this dot point is asking

-You must describe the acidity of carboxylic acids and the formation and hydrolysis of esters.
+TASC expects you to describe the acidity and reactions of carboxylic acids, and the formation and hydrolysis of esters, with correct equations.

 Carboxylic acids as weak acids